Morocco Visa and Entry Rules for U.S. Travelers

 Travelers with an e-Visa can enter Morocco through its major airports, such as Mohammed V International Airport in Casablanca, maritime ports, and some land crossings.

-Upon arrival in Morocco, proceed to the designated immigration counter.
+On arrival in Morocco, you’ll pass through immigration checks.
 It's essential to have your travel documents, including your passport and a printed or digital copy of your e-Visa, readily available.

-If you have applied for your e-Visa with a U.S. residence permit as a supporting document, you must bring this with you when you travel.
+If you applied for your e-Visa with a U.S. residence permit or green card as a supporting document, you must bring this with you when you travel.

 Immigration officers may also ask for additional documentation.
 This could include proof of accommodation, return or onward travel tickets, and evidence of sufficient funds for your stay.